-Since the features of PAKCS for search space exploration are more limited, PAKCS uses in CurryCheck explicit generators for search tree structures which are defined in the module SearchTreeGenerators.
+Since the features of PAKCS for search space exploration are more limited, PAKCS uses in CurryCheck explicit generators for search tree structures which are defined in the module Control.SearchTree.Generators (which is contained in the Curry package searchtree-extra).
 For instance, the operations generates (infinite) trees of integer and lists values.
 To extract all values in a search tree, the library Test.EasyCheck also defines an operation so that we obtain 20 values for a list of integers in PAKCS by

 '''

-genInt :: SearchTree Int genList :: SearchTree a \rightarrow SearchTree [a]
+\begin{tabular}{ll} genInt :: SearchTree Int \\ genList :: SearchTree a $\to $SearchTree [a] \\ \end{tabular}

 '''